 A carefully crafted reference page can give you a competitive edge over other job candidates.
 But do you know how to list references on a resume?
 You’re about to find out.

-- A collection of resume templates for free in Google Docs
+- A bonus selection of the best alternatives to resume templates from Google Docs

 Save hours of work and get a job-winning resume like this.
 Try our resume builder with 20+ resume templates and create your resume now.

 Are you actively applying for a job?
 See more available templates:

 5 Google Docs Resume Templates Available on Google Drive

 The Swiss template uses a one-column layout and puts skills in the center of it, which resembles a functional resume format.
 If you’re leaning towards the most common, reverse-chronological format, you can have a resume summary or career objective at the top and move the skills toward the end.

 The Modern Writer template seems like a great idea for creative resumes.
 The typography is distinctive enough to make it stick.
 Plus, there’s an awards section to display all your accomplishments.
 If you don’t like the font or choice of secondary colors, feel free to change the looks of your resume to make it more you.

 The Serif template is the first and only one of the built-in Google Docs resume templates that have a two-column layout.
 It’s useful if you’re an experienced candidate because it can hold quite a lot of info.
 As there’s more room, there are also new sections you can use, for instance, languages or projects.
 You don’t always have to go with the resume sections you have on the template.
 Adjust them to your needs.